 Hampton Crest is a mixed income development, that is in need of significant rehabilitation.
-It is the intent of INVLIVIAN to redevelop this site.
-The unit make up includes 153 market-rate units that are NOAH's, along with 60 RAD Voucher units for a total of 213 units.
+It is the intent of INLIVIAN to redevelop this site.
+The unit make up includes 153 market-rate units that are naturally occurring affordable housing (NOAHs), along with 60 RAD Voucher units for a total of 213 units.
 HDP will publish an RFP for Developer Partners in 2020 for this site to determine the plan of development.